São Vicente, Madeira: Climate

 a warm and wet season from mid-September to November with average daily high temperatures ranging from 25 to 23 C and a cooler wet season from December to April with average daily high temperatures ranging from 18 to 21 C.

 Humidity levels remain constantly high at about 75%.
 Sea temperatures range from a low of 18 °C in February–March to 24 °C in August–October.

-The north coast of Madeira is generally cooler by 1.5 °C The climate data for average high, average low temperature, and humidity was collected and calculated from multiple IPMA records from 2012 to 2021.
-The weather station is 1.5 km away from the ocean at 97m.
-Temperatures vary throughout the valley, average temperature drop per 100 m of altitude: 0.65 degrees.
+The north coast of Madeira is generally about 1.0 °C cooler due to increased cloud cover and reduced sunshine.
+Average temperature and humidity data were compiled from IPMA records collected between 2012 and 2024.
+The weather station is located 1.5 km inland at 110 m above sea level, with temperatures decreasing on average by 0.65 °C per 100 m of altitude.